HubSpot/oauth-quickstart-python/README.md

-# HubSpot QuickStart using Python + OAUTH
+# HubSpot OAUTH QuickStart using Python

 Follow these steps to create a simple Python command-line app that makes requests to HubSpot's APIs.